-Ranked Choice Voting (RCV), also known as Preferential Voting, is a way to allow your voters to 'Rank' the candidates on their ballot with their favorite at the top, and selecting as many or as little candidates as they choose.
+Ranked Choice Voting (RCV), also known as Preferential Voting, is a way to allow your voters to 'Rank' the candidates on their ballot with their favorite candidate at the top, and selecting as many or as little candidates as they choose.

-With RCV there are many methods used for calculating the winning candidates of an election, including:
+With Ranked-Choice Voting there are many alternative voting methods used for calculating the winning candidates of a real election, including:

 - Plurality (First Past the Post)

 - Instant Run-Off

 - Single Transferable Voting (STV)

 - Single Transferable Voting (STV) w/ Borda elimination

 - Meek Style STV w/ Borda elimination

 ... just to name a few.